Remote Learning

 Expectations for pupils engagement and the support from parents and carers at home

-It is improtnat that children have regular breaks and also take physical exercise.
-We have provided activity links below to help you support your child’s physical well-being whilst at home.
+It is important that children have regular breaks and also take physical exercise.

 We recognise that supporting your child’s learning at home is challenging; we ask that parents/carers contact the school to discuss any issues or concerns so that we can provide support and advice.